Brandon-Schefstad/code-challenge-RL/README.md

 ### 2. & 3.
 Change a to-do & Delete a to-do (do a soft delete)

-If the current logged-in user's \_id (from localStorage) matches the \_id of the todo's user property, three buttons will be displayed: edit, snooze, and delete.
-'Edit' will update the db via PUT request to `/api/todo/editTodo/:\_id`, 'snooze' will remove the todo from the UI until next page refresh (soft delete), and 'delete' will remove a todo from the db via DELETE request to `/api/todo/deleteTodo/:\_id`
+If the current logged-in user's \_id (from localStorage) matches the \_id of the to-do's user property, three buttons will be displayed: edit, snooze, and delete.
+'Edit' will update the db via PUT request to `/api/todo/editTodo/:\_id`, 'snooze' will remove the to-do from the UI until next page refresh (soft delete), and 'delete' will remove a to-do from the db via DELETE request to `/api/todo/deleteTodo/:\_id`

-### 4. List all todos
+### 4. List all to-dos

-- `/api/todo/getAllTodos/` Fetches all todos from the database, todos owned by the user will show the edit, snooze, and delete buttons.
+- `/api/todo/getAllTodos/` Fetches all todos from the database, to-dos owned by the user will show the edit, snooze, and delete buttons.

-### 5. Return a todo
+### 5. Return a to-do

-- Each todo card has a permalink to `/api/todo/:_id}`, this shows a page to view a single todo.
-A user does not need to own the todo to visit the permalink (e.g. if they click the link from the page showing all todos).
+- Each to-do card has a permalink to `/api/todo/:_id}`, this shows a page to view a single to-do.
+A user does not need to own the to-do to visit the permalink (e.g. if they click the link from the page showing all to-dos).